+The Investment Manager applies governance and sustainability criteria when selecting corporate issuer investments for the Fund.
 This financial product promotes environmental or social characteristics, but does not have as its objective sustainable investment.

-The minimum proportion of the Fund's assets used to attain the environmental or social characteristics is equal to 70%.
-The Fund will invest at least 25% of its assets in sustainable investments.
-Each sustainable investment demonstrates a net positive effect across a range of environmental or social objectives, as scored by Schroders' proprietary tool.
-The Fund includes investments that are treated as neutral for sustainability purposes.
-It may also include investments that are not scored by Schroders' proprietary sustainability tool and so do not contribute towards the Fund's sustainability score.
+The minimum proportion of the Fund's assets used to attain the environmental or social characteristics is equal to 60%.
+The fund includes investments that are treated as neutral for sustainability purposes, such as cash and derivatives used with the aim of reducing risk (hedging) or managing the Fund more efficiently.
+It also includes investments that are not scored by the Investment Manager's proprietary sustainability tools and so do not contribute towards the Fund's sustainability score.